microsoftgraph/microsoft-graph-docs/api-reference/beta/api/program-listcontrols.md

-# List programControls of a program
+---title: "List programControls of a program"description: "In the Azure AD access reviews feature, list all the programControl objects, linked to a particular program."---# List programControls of a program

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.